nadzyah/baseline-data-form/README.md

 }
 ```

-Once you’ve configured one of the databases, create `media/` folder in the project root directory to store config files from that customers'll upload: `mkdir media`
+Once you’ve configured one of the databases, create `media/` folder in the project root directory to store config files that customers will upload: `mkdir media`

 Then make migrations and run the server: